WorldWideTelescope/pywwt/docs/views.rst

 .. image:: images/universe.png

-.. note:: If you're ever lost inside a mode, the ``reset_view`` method
+.. note:: If you're ever lost inside a mode, backtrack to its initial state by
-          backtracks to the mode's initial state and allows you to start your exploration over again.
+          using the :meth:`~pywwt.BaseWWTWidget.reset_view` method.

 Panorama view
 -------------